About the institute

 Fredrik Stang

-Fredrik Stang (1867-1941), the founder and first chairman of the institute.
+Fredrik Stang (1867-1941), was the founder and first chairman of the institute.
 Painted by Henrik Lund

 Steamship agent Nils Pedersen and his wife Mathilde Pedersen’s reward for outstanding work in comparative cultural research